 Also called Heliographic Art by some, sun painting or printing utilizes either the radiant infrared or the ultra-violet rays of the sun to create images on fabric.
 It works because the paint or the dye you are using reacts to the sun in some way.
 There are three different products we carry that can utilize the rays of the sun to produce art on fabric or clothing.
 They can be fun and educational, and can produce great fabrics for quilting, conversational t-shirts and many other uses.
 Great for taking advantage of the sunny days ahead!

-We have a very unique product called Inko Dye, which is actually photosensitive and develops its color when exposed to the suns ultra-violet rays.
-It is in the Vat Dye family of dyes, which are very permanent, light fast and wash fast.
-In the bottle it is in an almost colorless "leuco" form.
+We have a two unique products called Inko Dye and the new Jacquard SolarFast line.
+These dyes are actually photosensitive and develop color when exposed to the sun’s ultra-violet rays.
+They belong to the Vat Dye family of dyes, which are very permanent, light fast and wash fast.
+In the bottle this type of dye is in an almost colorless "leuco" form.
 It has to be stored in light protected containers, in dark cupboards.
 One has to apply it in a low light because you don't want the color to start developing until you have it on the fabric, so it is a little tricky to work with.
 When dried and exposed to the sun, the color develops.
 It can be used for printing and painting, tie-dyeing, batik, sponging and spraying.
 It can also be developed by ironing, baking or steaming, but there is nothing like a good sunny day to get the best performance from this dye.
 With kids, it is very fun to squirt a bunch of colors on a tied up garment and watch them develop out in the sun.
 Mixing colors in low light where you can't see the color of what you are mixing is a true challenge for the advanced creative dyer.

 We have some really cool pretreated cotton squares that allow one to make photographic quality images in white on a blue background, with the utmost ease.
 The cotton squares have been treated with Potassium Ferricyanide and a ferric salt.
 They come in a light proof package.
 Blueprints Cyanotype pretreated squares are the easiest sun printing product out there.
 Just pull out a sheet from the package, cover it with your object/design/etc. expose to sunlight, rinse and dry and you have a nice detailed print.